Why You Should Be Wary of Prescription Drugs

 • 44% of cocaine

-The Bureau also reports that people diagnosed with a mental disorder had consumed addictive substances at some point in their lives with the following rates:
+The Bureau also reports that people diagnosed with a mental illness had consumed addictive substances at some point in their lives in the following rates:

 • 69% of alcohol